Neuramersdorf Estate, 1928-1930. Architects: Oscar Delisle, Bernard Ingwersen, Richard Berndl. Photo: Daniela Christmann

 Neuramersdorf Estate

-From the currency reform in 1924 and until the Great Depression, there was a significant increase in construction projects.
-State and municipal loans were made to building cooperatives to construct large neighborhoods to alleviate the housing shortage.
+From the currency reform of 1924 until the Great Depression, there was a significant increase in construction projects.
+The state and municipalities provided loans to building cooperatives to construct large neighborhoods and alleviate the housing shortage.

-From 1918 to 1927, the city of Munich built a total of about 14,000 apartments, including two single people’s homes and an old people’s home.
+From 1918 to 1927, the city of Munich built approximately 14,000 apartments, including residences for single individuals and senior citizens.

 Municipal Housing Company

-The planning of the five large housing estates of the municipal housing company GEWOFAG was preceded in each case by an architectural competition, the invitation to tender for which called for the greatest possible economic efficiency, type construction, architectural uniformity (plastered brick construction, box-type windows, sloping roof) and standardized floor plans.
+An architectural competition preceded each of the five large housing estates planned by the municipal housing company GEWOFAG.
+The invitation to tender called for the greatest possible economic efficiency, standardized construction types, and architectural uniformity, including plastered brick construction, box-type windows, and sloping roofs.

-Originally, the plans called for 3500 apartments, but the onset of the Great Depression put paid to these plans.
-By 1930, about 1400 apartments had been completed.
+The original plans called for 3,500 apartments, but the Great Depression put an end to them.
+By 1930, approximately 1,400 apartments had been completed.

 Urban planning and Design

-Neuramersdorf is divided into two subareas that meet at the intersection of Anzingerstrasse and Melusinenstrasse / Aschheimerstrasse.
+Neuramersdorf is divided into two subareas that meet at the intersection of Anzinger Straße and Melusinenstraße/Aschheimerstrasse.

-A four-story perimeter development shields the north-south oriented rows from the main traffic arteries.
+A four-story perimeter development shields the north-south rows from the main traffic arteries.

 Fritz Koelle

-The work of art has only been back on the former Melusinenplatz (now Karl-Preis-Platz) since 1976, having been removed by the National Socialists in 1933 as an example of so-called ‘Bolshevik art appreciation’.
+The artwork has only been back on Melusinenplatz, now Karl-Preis-Platz, since 1976.
+The National Socialists removed it in 1933 for being an example of so-called “Bolshevik art appreciation.”